Code-Institute-Submissions/Kacper015-battleship-game_JulyResub/README.md

 ## Testing

-No errors were returned when passing through the official [PEP8 validator](https://http://pep8online.com/)
+No errors were returned when passing through the official [PEP8 validator](https://pep8online.com/)

-### Unfixed Bugs

-One bug that I have found in my game is when you enter only a letter for example "a" the game will give you an error and you will have to run it again.
-This won't happen if you type in a6 twice as it will say that you have shot that space already.

-Another bug that I have found is called W292 which says no newline at the end of the file.

-Last bug I have found is E501 and this means that one of the lines are too long in my code.

 ## Deployment